micccon/Persona-AI-Clone/README.md

-# Persona AI Voice Clone & Chatbot 🤖
+# Persona AI Clone & Chatbot 🤖

 A full-stack AI application that replicates a specific user's personality and voice.
 The system utilizes a fine-tuned **Llama-3 8B** model for text generation and the **ElevenLabs API** for low-latency voice synthesis, delivered via a Streamlit interface.

-This project demonstrates the end-to-end pipeline of creating a personal LLM: from raw data extraction (iMessage), to cleaning/structuring, fine-tuning (QLoRA), and deployment via a RAG-enhanced app.
+This project demonstrates the end-to-end pipeline of creating a persona LLM: from raw data extraction (iMessage), to cleaning/structuring, fine-tuning (QLoRA), and deployment via a RAG-enhanced app.

 ## 🚀 Key Features